Modeling the spatial growth of cities: Diffusion-based approaches

 \subsection{Coevolution of the population density and the transportation network}

 The coevolution of population density and the transportation network is a dynamic process where urban growth and infrastructure development mutually influence each other over time \cite{Barthelemy:2009,raimbault2016hybridnetworkgridmodelurban}.
 As population density increases in certain regions, the demand for efficient transportation systems grows, prompting expansions in road networks, public transit, and other mobility solutions.
 Conversely, improvements in transportation infrastructure can drive changes in population distribution by making previously remote areas more accessible, leading to urban sprawl or densification.
-This feedback loop is shaped by economic, social, and environmental factors, including land-use policies, travel behavior, and sustainability considerations.
+This feedback loop is shaped by economic, social, and environmental factors, including land-use policies, travel behavior, and viability considerations.
 Computational models and network theory are often used to study this interplay, capturing how cities evolve through self-organizing mechanisms and optimizing transport efficiency while balancing congestion and emissions.
-Understanding this coevolution is crucial for designing resilient and adaptive urban environments that meet future mobility and sustainability challenges.
+Understanding this coevolution is crucial for designing resilient and adaptive urban environments that meet future mobility and durability challenges.

 In particular, the paper \cite{capel2024angiogenic} explores the `angiogenic' growth of cities, drawing an analogy between urban development and biological processes such as angiogenesis.
 It introduces a reaction-diffusion (RD) model to describe the coevolution of urban populations and transport networks.
 The study examines the long-term development of London (1831--2011) and Sydney (1851--2011), demonstrating the interplay between population dynamics, transport infrastructure, and economic constraints.
-This approach provides insights into sustainable urban planning.